newnetdev/NetworkToCode-Class/slides/M00_Course_Introduction.md

 - You will understand JSON, YAML, Jinja2, and REST APIs
 - You will be able to write Python scripts that gather information from network devices (helpful in creating documentation) as well as configure network devices
+- You will be able to write Ansible playbooks to more efficiently network devices: gathering facts, issuing show commands, and managing configurations